botamochi6277/m5stack-avatar/README.md

 # Notice

-This repository is temporarily frozen at v0.10.0.
-(Due to the absence of the administrator) We cannot respond to pull requests or ISSUE received.

-- We may update this repository in the future when we find bugs due to version upgrades of related libraries.
-- If there is anyone who can maintain this repository, please let us know.
+> [!NOTE]
+This repository was forked from [stack-chan/m5stack-avatar](https://github.com/stack-chan/m5stack-avatar).
+It is not planned to be pulled to the original repository because the original is frozen.
+The development of this repository is progressing to improve & focus on facial functions.

 # M5Stack-Avatar